Reviewed on 18 February 2020

-Alternative small business lenders could employ those same regulations, but they rarely do.
+Private small business lenders could employ those same regulations, but they rarely do.
 They tend to offer more flexible financing with fewer guidelines and oversight.

 4. Personalized Funding

-Small business lending can be risky and cost prohibitive, somewhat explaining the trend toward big banks collaborating with alternative lenders.
+Small business lending can be risky and cost prohibitive, somewhat explaining the trend toward big banks collaborating with alternative/private lenders.
 By working together, they decrease risk and costs and help more small business owners.

 If your bank isn’t one of those collaborators, you might want to take a closer look at alternative lending.
-The companies providing alternative financing often are smaller or focus exclusively on small and medium-sized business owners.
+The companies providing private financing often are smaller or focus exclusively on small and medium-sized business owners.
 To them, your success is the whole point.
 Because of that, they’ll work alongside you to identify the best loan product for your situation.